Jordan O'DellRecreation Programmer,

 The City of Barrie is dedicated to providing meaningful recreation opportunities for participants with exceptionalities through both adapted and integrated program options.

 Adapted programming for individuals with disabilities consists of targeted content, modified environments, lower ratios and specialized instruction.
-We offer inclusive support options, welcome external supports into our program settings, and offer a variety of specialized programming options.
+We offer inclusive support options, welcome external supports into our program settings, and offer a variety of

 How do I know if extra support is required?